moorf/combolazerstorage/README.md

 - then using these symlinks to import into osu!lazer database (operation mode 3)

-as a result, you will have a songs folder that is easy to restore in case osu!lazer database gets corrupted. also, you save space by being able to access the same file from both lazer and stable. moreover, you get a bit more precise control over maps, although a bit limited for now (hashes are written to realm from songs folder names for now)
+as a result, you will have a songs folder that is easy to restore in case osu!lazer database gets corrupted. also, you save space by being able to access the same file from both lazer and stable. moreover, you get a bit more precise control over maps, although a bit limited for now (edited maps will be readded as new, realm will think hash for the file is the same while the file has changed)

 ## some other use cases:
 - migrating database between different schema_versions